ajeetraina/virtiofs-demo/README.md

  mkdir data
 ```

 ## Step 2.
-Create a file in the directory that contains a large amount of data
+Create a file in the directory that contains a large amount of data(1GB random data)

 ```
  dd if=/dev/zero of=data/data.img bs=1M count=1000